Monthly HPC Cafe

 Every month, we will also focus on a specific topic, either as a short talk or a discussion.
-These can for example include advanced usage, workflow optimizations, or application-specific topics.
+These can, e.g., include advanced usage, workflow optimizations, or application-specific issues.

-A separate part of the HPC Café is especially dedicated to new users and HPC beginners.
-Each month, we offer a short introduction on how to use the HPC systems at RRZE, including an overview of HPC clusters, how to connect to the systems, how to use the batch system, and more.
+A separate event on the day after the HPC Café is especially dedicated to new users and HPC beginners.
+Each month, we offer a short introduction on using the HPC systems at RRZE, including an overview of HPC clusters, how to connect to the systems, how to use the batch system, and more.

 The HPC Café is also an informal platform to give feedback or talk about general requests.
 We look forward to meeting you and hope for lively participation.

-One more reason for coming: There will be free coffee and cake!
+One more reason for coming: There will be free coffee and cake (hopefully again soon)!